kuj0210/IoT-Pet-Home-System/README.md

  Client will order various commands. (regist user, control to pet-home etc) And the main-server get this commands.
 Before main-server get this commands, messages go to API server and API server give the data to main-server.(data:json type) After main-server get this type's data, it'll parse this data and make operation list for ordering to PiServer.
 The main-server send operation list to PiServer and make reply-message for sending to user.<br>
- But if a user don't regist to server or don't registed in PiServer's userlist, this user can't use this chatbot.
+ But if a user don't register to server or don't registered in PiServer's userlist, this user can't use this chatbot.
 Main-server use database for managing user-data and registed Pi-servers.
 Below inform main-server and pi-server structure.

 ### **Main server & Pi-server structure**